uranusjr/snafu/docs/source/implement.rst

 ---------------------------

 They are not.
-Scripts are *copied*. ``.py`` files works as well because they have appropriate shebang lines, and can be handled by the py launcher, as specified in `PEP 397`_.
+Scripts are *copied*. ``.py`` files works as well because they have appropriate shebang lines, and can be handled by the Python Launcher, as specified in `PEP 397`_.

 .. _`PEP 397`: https://www.python.org/dev/peps/pep-0397/